Exploring how brains grow could help us understand autism

 The new research shows for the first time a correlation between neuron numbers, amygdala size, and autism.
 But scientists still don’t know the exact cause.
 What are the processes that precisely drive the high neuron number in autistic infants and children?
 Are the immature neurons really serving as the pool for mature neurons?
 Is this pattern observed in other neuropsychiatric disorders involving the amygdala as well, like depression, bipolar disorder, or anxiety disorder?

-Exploring the roots of this growth trajectory could not only explain the underlying basis for such related abnormal brain conditions, but also throw light on specific points when the typical development phase changes that could be critical for designing treatments.
+Exploring the roots of this growth trajectory could not only explain the underlying basis for such related atypical brain conditions, but also throw light on specific points when the typical development phase changes that could be critical for designing treatments.